Joining the Fire Department

 1. New employees will sustain a 12-18 month probationary period during which:

-1. Trainees are expected to respond to calls, familiarize with equipment, attend weekly trainings and attend school for the following certificates:
+1. Trainees are expected to respond to calls, familiarize with equipment, attend weekly trainings and attend school to earn the following certifications:

 • Firefighter I with Haz-Mat Operations – 120 hour class (Video below)